| Fenobucarb (Ref: BAY 41367C) |

 (Also known as: BRN 2052332; BPMC) |

-The following alerts are based on the data in the tables below.
+The following Pesticide Hazard Tricolour (PHT) alerts are based on the data in the tables below.
 An absence of an alert does not imply the substance has no implications for human health, biodiversity or the environment but just that we do not have the data to form a judgement.
-These hazard alerts do not take account of usage patterns or exposure, thus do not represent risk.
+The alerts for Highly Hazardous Pesticides (HHPs) are based on applying the FAO/WHO (Type 1) and the PAN (Type II) criteria to PPDB data.
+Further details on the HHP indicators are given in the tables below.
+Neither the PHT nor the HHP hazard alerts take account of usage patterns or exposure, thus they do not represent risk.

-Environmental fate |
+| PHT: Environmental fate |

-Ecotoxicity |
+PHT: Ecotoxicity |

-Human health |
+PHT: Human health |

 |